ErikBoesen/yale/README.md

 ```sh
 make uninstall
 ```
 Any of these commands may require root privileges depending on your environment.
+However, since this is no longer high school, that shouldn't be a problem, right?

 ## Use
 TODO